karins/CoherenceFramework/python/README.md

 Now `data/preprocessed/2010/sgml/` contains the files `xin_eng_201011.gz` and `xin_eng_201012.gz` each of which contains 5 documents annotated with very simple sgml markup.

+# Markdown tables

+I often use tabulate to dump markdown tables, you can easily install it with `pip`

+    sudo pip install tabulate